 It was in middle school (when I was still too young to hop in a car to explore the great unknown) that I discovered my love for reading.
 The library in our city was a magnificent place, and for me, it was the site to gain inspiration that I could become more than my circumstances dictated.
 It was there that I planted myself in the biographical aisle, choosing the stories of women before me.
 The stories of those who in some way changed history, fought for justice, and impacted the world that was theirs.

 I think these ladies were not only inspiring then but are still worth quoting today.
-To celebrate Women’s History Month, I have pulled a few quotes from these brilliant women whose lives epitomized grit and grace.
-Their sayings carried through decades are genuinely just as relevant now.
+To celebrate Women’s History Month, I have pulled 8 quotes from these brilliant women whose lives epitomized grit and grace.
+Their sayings have been carried through decades and are genuinely just as relevant today.

 “There is no royal flower-strewn path to success.
 And if there is, I have not found it, for if I have accomplished anything in life, it is because I have been willing to work hard.”